-The resume format for getting any employment in Japan is simple and easy, if you follow all the instructions step by step.
+The resume format for getting any employment in Japan is simple and easy if you follow all the instructions step by step.
 The ‘Rirekisho’ type of resume format is mainly preferred in the Japan work culture.

-There are various japanese resume templates available online that you may consider to create an impressive resume for yourself.
+There are various Japanese resume templates available online that you may consider to create an impressive resume for yourself.

-No matter which type of japanese cv format you select, it starts with the following steps on how to write japanese resume:
+No matter which type of Japanese cv format you select, it starts with the following steps on how to write Japanese resume:

 1. Filling the Basic Information:

 The major thing to remember is to write your complete name in furigana.
-Below that, you have to write your name in Japanese language.
+Below that, you have to write your name in the Japanese language.